Time to read: 7 min

 You might also consider experimenting with polishing bits, used for buffing ceramics or metals, to smooth out surfaces on 3D printed parts.

 Finally, for ABS parts, acetone can be used to create a smooth, glossy finish.
 When placed in a jar containing acetone vapor, the exposed surfaces of the printed part will dissolve over time, reducing the appearance of layer lines.
+Please note acetone is not a recommended PETG smoothing chemical.

-Note that the surface of an acetone vapor treated part will continue to dissolve for some time after it’s been removed, so it’s a good idea to practice on a few spare parts before trying this method on production components.
+Note that the surface of an acetone vapor-treated part will continue to dissolve for some time after it’s been removed, so it’s a good idea to practice on a few spare parts before trying this method on production components.

-Also be sure to follow standard safety protocol when using acetone.
+Also, be sure to follow standard safety protocol when using acetone.
 Only handle it outside or in a well-ventilated space as the vapors are harmful and keep it away from flame or excessive heat since it’s also very flammable.
 Refer to an acetone MSDS for more details.

 As always, feel free to reach out to the Fictiv Team at email@example.com with any additional questions!